 An anti-aging star in the berry world is the blueberry.
-Multiple researchers have shown that blueberries have memory preservation and memory boosting properties.
+Multiple researchers have shown that blueberries have memory-preservation and memory-boosting properties.
 Their flavonoids may improve learning and reasoning skills as well.

 Red and Purple Grapes and Resveratrol

 Red wine contains resveratrol, too, but since it's an alcoholic beverage it has some drawbacks.
-Purple grape juice produced from Concord grapes also contains resveratrol, especially if it's made from grapes that were still covered with their skins when they were crushed.
+Purple grape juice produced from Concord grapes also contains the chemical, especially if it's made from grapes that were still covered with their skins when they were crushed.
 It's a good substitute for red wine when fresh grapes aren't available, but it's high in sugar and should be drunk in moderation.

 Some Anti-Aging Vegetables

 Leafy greens are nutritious foods.
 For example, spinach, kale, broccoli, and Brussels sprouts contain lutein and zeaxanthin, yellow pigments that are believed to help maintain vision and reduce the chance of macular degeneration.
 (Eggs contain these pigments as well.)

 Leafy greens also contain beta-carotene, an orange or yellow pigment that boosts the activity of the immune system and is an antioxidant.
 Greens often contain vitamin K and calcium as well.
 These are essential nutrients for maintaining bone density.
 Weight-bearing exercise also helps to maintain the density of our bones as we grow older.